Foreign Exchange

 Our tables highlight the top 3 providers for each currency, but we actually track 8 major names across digital apps, exchange houses, and banks.

 There are, of course, plenty of others out there.
-If the service you use comes close to the rates shown above, you’re still getting good value so feel free to use them (and let us know by getting in touch below!).
+If the service you use comes close to the rates shown above, you’re still getting good value so feel free to use them (and let us know by replying to this email!).

 Here’s a quick guide to how the main provider types differ: